 The nerve center of all CNAS undergraduate students' progress through their degrees is the CNAS Undergraduate Academic Advising Center (UAAC), located in 1223 Pierce Hall.
 UAAC offers virtually one-stop shopping for CNAS undergrads, with services ranging from informational for prospective students and their families, to academic advising for enrolled students, to degree certification for students approaching completion of their bachelor's degree.

-The UC Washington Academic Internship Program offers qualified undergraduate students an exciting opportunity to combine course work, field research, and work experience during a quarter's residence in our nation's capital.
+The University of California Washington D.C.
+Academic Internship Program offers qualified undergraduate students an exciting opportunity to combine course work, field research, and work experience during a quarter's residence in our nation's capital.
 While in Washington, you live in a residential college with approximately 250 students from other UC campuses.
 The UC Washington Center includes student apartments, classrooms, computer facilities, and meeting spaces and is located in central Washington, D.C.